Uniform Deconvolution for Poisson Point Processes: Theoretical results

 \subsection{Oracle approach}

 The oracle setting allows us to prove that the bandwidth selection procedure described in Section~\ref{sec:bandwidth} is (nearly) optimal among all kernel estimates.
 Indeed, we obtain the following result. \begin{theorem} Suppose that Assumption~\ref{Hyp1} is verified.
-We consider the estimate $\widetilde f$ such that the finite set of bandwidths $\mathcal H$ satisfies
+We take $\eta>0$ and we consider the estimate $\widetilde f$ such that the finite set of bandwidths $\mathcal H$ satisfies

 for some constant $\delta>0$.
 Then, for $n$ large enough,